-Canada Warbler, Common Nighthawk, Olive-sided Flycatcher and Whip-poor-will have been shown to use forest habitats altered by human-made openings, if these open areas are left to regenerate after human disturbance (COSEWIC, 2007b; COSEWIC, 2008c; COSEWIC, 2008d; COSEWIC, 2009).
-Suitable habitat for all of these species is extensive throughout the HIWEC study area and therefore alternative breeding sites will be available during the construction phase when vegetation will be initially cleared.
+Canada Warbler, Common Nighthawk, Olive-sided Flycatcher and Whip-poor-will have been shown to use forest habitats altered by human-made openings, if these open areas are left to regenerate after human disturbance (COSEWIC, 2007c; COSEWIC, 2008c; COSEWIC, 2007d; COSEWIC, 2009).
+Suitable habitat for all of these species is extensive throughout the HIWEC study area and therefore alternative breeding sites will likely be available during the construction phase when vegetation will be initially cleared.

 Kirtland's Warblers exclusively depend on early successional Jack Pine forest stands larger than 30 ha in size, and have been noted to experience higher breeding success in habitat patches that exceed 200 ha in size (Mayfield, 1992; COSEWIC, 2008a).
-Given the average territory size occupied by breeding pair of Kirtland's Warbler is approximately 15 ha (EC, 2006) and that the HIWEC study area provides extensive suitable habitat that could be used as alternative breeding sites for this species, of which up to 3.0% will be removed, some localized disturbance associated with vegetation clearing for site preparation, development of access roads and WTG construction footprints may occur; however, this would be considered temporary as vegetation clearing during construction is a one-time event.
+Given the average territory size occupied by breeding pair of Kirtland's Warbler is approximately 15 ha (EC, 2006) and that the HIWEC study area provides extensive suitable habitat that could be used as alternative breeding sites for this species, of which up to 3.1% will be removed, some localized disturbance associated with vegetation clearing for site preparation, development of access roads and WTG construction footprints may occur; however, this would be considered temporary as vegetation clearing during construction is a one-time event.

 The majority of the HIWEC study area is dominated by a natural mosaic of rock barren, forest and wetland communities that are not large contiguous units but are instead interspersed with each other.
-Considering this degree of interspersion and the overall availability of rock barren habitat, the addition of gravel roads that will be traveled during construction is not anticipated to have an effect with respect to fragmentation on interior habitat due to:
+The HIWEC has been designed to minimize the amount of forest and wetland communities that will be removed, with the majority of HIWEC infrastructure (e.g., access roads) proposed on rock barrens.
+Considering the degree of interspersion and the overall availability of rock barren habitat, the addition of gravel roads that will be traveled during construction is not anticipated to have a measurable effect with respect to fragmentation on interior habitat due to the following:

-- The layout of the proposed access road does not directly bisect large contiguous forest communities, - The application of the proposed access road will consist of crushed rock from the site, which is not a significant change from the overall rock barren landscape, and - The total average width of the access road will be 15m, which is not considered a significant barrier for wildlife movement (MNRF, 2000).
+- The layout of the proposed access road does not directly bisect large contiguous forest communities; - The application of the proposed access road will consist of crushed rock from the site, which is not a significant change from the overall rock barren landscape; and - The total average width of the access road will be on average 15 m, which is not considered a significant barrier for wildlife movement (MNRF, 2010).

 Development activities for the HIWEC including site preparation and construction of access roads, WTGs and laydown areas, have the potential to result in a loss, degradation, and fragmentation of habitat for turtle SAR.
 The turtle SAR present in the HIWEC study area include Blanding's Turtle and Eastern Musk Turtle.
 Suitable habitats for both turtle SAR are shown on Figures 6-2a to 6-2o (Appendix O).
-Total areas of suitable habitat loss within the construction footprint based on the 120 turbine layout are provided for each turtle SAR in hectares and are compared to the total area of suitable habitat available in the HIWEC study area in percentages as follows:
+Total areas of suitable habitat loss within the construction footprint based on the 120 WTG and 99 WTG layouts, respectively, are provided for each turtle SAR in hectares and are compared to the total area of suitable habitat available in the HIWEC study area in percentages as follows:

 Turtle SAR Total Loss of Suitable Habitat in the HIWEC Study Area (ha)

-Turtie SAR 120 Turbine Layout
+120 WTG Layout 99 WTG Layout

-Blanding's Turtle 157.9 (2.3%)
+Blanding's Turtle 154.5 (2.4%) 137.7 (2.1%)

-Eastern Musk Turtle 24.6 (1.0%)
+Eastern Musk Turtle 19.5 (1.1%) 17.8 (1.0%)